 “The Johns Hopkins Bayview campus is particularly key, in that medical oncologists can see cancer patients together with radiation oncologists and surgeons, so we can save patients time and provide them with answers regarding their lung cancer treatment without them having to go to different clinics,” says Julie Brahmer, director of the Thoracic Oncology Program and a professor of oncology at the Johns Hopkins University School of Medicine.

-In the greater Washington, D.C., area, new patients can also be seen and treated at Sibley Memorial Hospital, and a multidisciplinary clinic for this location is also being planned to start in the fall.
+In the greater Washington, D.C., area, new patients can also be seen and treated in the multidisciplinary clinic at Sibley Memorial Hospital.
 “Patients receiving standard of care for lung cancer can be treated at all four of our locations very easily,” says Brahmer.
 “We try to make their cancer care as convenient and supportive as possible.”